CTA-K12/DynamoForm/README.md

 ### Example:

-Here is sample form for collecting multiple email addresses.
+Here is a sample form for collecting multiple email addresses.

 DynamoForm will automatically re-index the input id and name attributes each time the user adds or removes a form row.
 It's important that the id and